jax-ml/jax/docs/tutorials/thinking-in-jax.md

 **Key concepts:**

-- `jax.numpy` is a high-level wrapper that provides a familiar interface.
+- {mod}`jax.numpy` is a high-level wrapper that provides a familiar interface.
-- `jax.lax` is a lower-level API that is stricter and often more powerful.
+- {mod}`jax.lax` is a lower-level API that is stricter and often more powerful.
 - All JAX operations are implemented in terms of operations in [XLA](https://www.tensorflow.org/xla/) — the Accelerated Linear Algebra compiler.

 If you look at the source of {mod}`jax.numpy`, you'll see that all the operations are eventually expressed in terms of functions defined in {mod}`jax.lax`.
 You can think of {mod}`jax.lax` as a stricter, but often more powerful, API for working with multi-dimensional arrays.